vvirgitti/quote-generator/README.md

 ## Quote Generator

-Simlple app used to learn how to use React - inspired by the random quote generator from FreecodeCamp
+Hackday project: Simple app used to learn how to use React - inspired by the random quote generator from FreecodeCamp

 This app will let you:
 - generate a random quote